 How do I perform keyword research for casino affiliate sites?

-This article, “Keyword research for casino affiliate sites”, explains practical methods affiliates and performance marketers can use to identify, prioritise, and apply search demand to content and paid campaigns.
-Intended for affiliate marketers, publishers, and performance teams, it focuses on improving organic and paid targeting, shaping content strategy, and creating measurable conversion pathways.
-Read on for concrete workflows, tool recommendations, implementation checklists, and measurement guidance tailored to casino-affiliate contexts and regulated markets.
+This article, “Keyword research for casino affiliate sites,” explains practical methods affiliates and performance marketers can use to identify, prioritize, and apply search demand to content and paid campaigns.
+It is intended for affiliate marketers, publishers, and performance teams that need better organic targeting, more disciplined paid search planning, stronger content strategy, and clearer conversion measurement in regulated markets.

 Foundations: what keyword research is and why it matters for affiliates

-Keyword research is the process of discovering search queries your target audience uses and evaluating those queries by intent, volume, and competitiveness.
-Core metrics include search intent (what the user wants), search volume (how often a query occurs), keyword difficulty (how hard it is to rank), and long-tail versus short-tail structure.
-SERP features—such as featured snippets, People Also Ask, and local packs—also change opportunity and click-through dynamics.
+Keyword research is the process of discovering search queries your target audience uses and evaluating those queries by intent, volume, competitiveness, and business relevance.
+Core metrics include search intent, search volume, keyword difficulty, cost per click, and long-tail versus short-tail structure.
+SERP features—such as featured snippets, People Also Ask, video results, and local or jurisdiction-specific results—also influence click opportunity and the type of content needed to compete.

 Classifying search intent for affiliate content